jenkinsci/influxdb-plugin/README.md

 # InfluxDb Jenkins Plugin

 This plugin allows you to send the build metrics to InfluxDb servers to be used for analysis and radiators.
-Plugin originally developed by Jouni Rajala (jrajala-eficode/jenkins-ci.influxdb-plugin) and updated to use InfluxDb 0.9+ with the help of http://christoph-burmeister.eu/?p=2906.

 Tested with InfluxDb 0.12 and 0.13

 # Instructions